 project.folder <- getwd()

-#Set working directory
+as follows:#Set working directory

 setwd(project.folder)